I N D E X

 Each chakra has its own colour and speed of rotation, and each is associated with a major endocrine gland, a major nerve system, a major physiological function and a psychic function.
 The charkas are connected to each other through thousands of channels of energy called nadis.
 Three of the most important nadis include the shushuma, which processes energy coming in, and the ida and ingala, which are concerned with the outflow of energy.

-There isn't any accepted scientific and medical evidence that charkas exist, but recently they have begun to acknowledge in the West in alternative medicine.
+There isn't any accepted scientific and medical evidence that charkas exist, but recently they have begun to be acknowledged in the West in alternative medicine.
 Clairvoyants say that they can diagnose the health of charkas by energy scans with the hands and that health problems often show up in charkas months or even years before they manifest in the body.
 When the charkas are balanced and healthy, their colours are clear and their rotation smooth, but in poor health they become cloudy and irregular in rotation.
 Blocked charkas are though to cause health problems, and in alternative healing therapies there are various techniques for clearing chakra blockages, including visualisation, colour therapy, acupuncture and energy healing.

 The seven major charkas